 Have you ever binged shows or craved endless distractions, feeling pulled away from your purpose?

-If you too are on a journey of transforming yourself into a force of healing light, let me know if I can help with anything.
-On top of replacing my Neopets addiction with helping real animals and living playfully in the 3D world, here are some other high points from my life that might connect us:
+On top of replacing my Neopets addiction with advocating for real animals, here are some other high points from my life that might connect us:

-• I went vegan and whole-food plant-based, fueling my vision of a kind, healthy humanity.
+I went vegan and whole-food plant-based, fueling my vision of a kind, healthy humanity.

-• I changed my name and came out as a trans woman.
+I changed my name and came out as a trans woman.

-• I gathered signatures for a cage-free law called Prop 12 and led communications for initiatives to end slaughterhouses and fur.
+I gathered signatures for a cage-free law called Prop 12 and led communications for initiatives to end slaughterhouses and fur.

-• I embraced neurodiversity and disability pride, which encourage us to win at our own games and love being different.
+I embraced neurodiversity and disability pride, which encourage us to win at our own games and love being different.

 Photo credits on this page: Benjamin Wedemeyer via Unsplash; Alan via Adobe Stock; Erik Kartis via Pexels.